weilun-cybr/CyberArk-Conjur-OSS/README.md

 When all configurations are in place, Jenkins scripts and projects simply reference the variable using the configured Jenkins ID.

+Please note that this tutorial refers to offical Conjur tutorial at https://docs.conjur.org/Latest/en/Content/Integrations/jenkins.htm.

+In this tutorial, you will learn how to secure Jenkins pipelines using Conjur & credentials plugins.

+The Conjur Jenkins plugin retrieves secrets from Conjur for use in Jenkins pipeline scripts or Freestyle projects.

 ## Benefits
 The Conjur Jenkins integration provides the following advantages to Jenkins DevOps administrators:
 - Security.
 Secret values are stored and obtained securely.
 Secrets are not exposed in Jenkins jobs or referenced files.